clue1ess/xv6/os_theory.md

 **Meta note** : This explanation assume that you have enough understanding of computer organization and assembly language.

-**Reference** : My class notes of professor Abhijit A.M.(Operating system) and professor A.A Sawant(Microprocessor Techniques, Computer organization, Advanced Microprocessor Techniques) and some web links(mentioned in respective sections.)
+**Reference** : My class notes of professor Abhijit A.M.(Operating system) and professor A.A Sawant(Microprocessor Techniques, Computer organization, Advanced Microprocessor Techniques) and video leactures by Sourav Bansal(IITD) and some web links(mentioned in respective sections.)

 ## What is OS?